guillaumelenoir/WAVEPAL/README.md

 ## Source Code

-All the source code of the WAVEPAL package is provided in the 'wavepal/' folder.
-The main code is in Wavepal.py, that contains the class 'Wavepal'.
+All the source code of the WAVEPAL package is provided in the `wavepal/` folder.
+The main code is in `Wavepal.py`, that contains the class `Wavepal`.
 However, you should not work directly with those files since you just need to import the package once it is installed (see the examples provided).

-The folder 'carmcmc' contains 2 sligthly modified python files from carma_pack, where I only modified some bunch of code related to the figures.
+The folder `carmcmc/` contains 2 sligthly modified python files from [carma_pack](https://github.com/brandonckelly/carma_pack), where I only modified some bunch of code related to the figures.

-The folder 'wavepal/ridges/' contains functions rewritten from [jlab](http://www.jmlilly.net/jmlsoft.html).
+The folder `wavepal/ridges/` contains functions rewritten from [jlab](http://www.jmlilly.net/jmlsoft.html).
 They were transformed from matlab to python and strongly modified.

 ## Acknowledgements